trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 ## Funnels to the Rescue!

 The solution is to implement funnels for your store.

 Think of funnels like dating: ideally, you'd like to get to know your partner well before marrying him.

 Of course buying something from an e-shop is not such a life-changing decision as a marriage (and therefore doesn't need that much convincing/thinking about), but the process is similar: the buyer wants to learn about the product, get to know the supplier and make sure he can deliver what he is promising.

 A *funnel* is a _set of dates with your prospect_.
-Each date is consists of informing, educating, getting to know, communicating with, and ultimately, convincing the potential customer to take action (which is not always a sale - just as you won't ask anyone to marry you right on the first date).
+Each date consists of informing, educating, getting to know, communicating with, and ultimately, convincing the potential customer to take action (which is not always a sale - just as you won't ask anyone to marry you right on the first date).

-You lead the prospect through sales pages, educational videos, send him an e-mail, ask his opinion, take small steps in the right direction, and when you get to that point in your relationship - _close the sale_!
+You lead the prospect through sales pages, educational videos, send him an e-mail, ask his opinion, take small steps in the right direction, and when you get to that point in your relationship - _close the sale!_

 In general, it's difficult to convince people to part with their money.
 Even once they decide to buy, their possibilities are practically endless.
-They need a good reason to buy from you, rather than your competition - which might be cheaper, better or just convince them more efficiently.
+They need a good reason to buy from you, rather than your competition - which might be cheaper, better or just manage to convince them more efficiently.

 Funnels play a critical role in tipping the scales in your favor.

 ## Not all Funnels are Created Equal

 Just as there's no textbook method of getting to know, dating, and finally marrying anyone, there's no one right way to build a funnel.